exocoetusjs/client-hooks/README.md

 ## What is client-hooks?

-- **High performance:** `client-hooks` introduce competition meachanism. parallel execution plugin, once any of plugin error occurred, printing error immediately.
+- **High performance:** `client-hooks` introduce competition meachanism. parallel execution plugin, once any of plugin error occurred, immediately locate the problem.

-- **Automation**
+- **Automation:** no manulal execution. configuration tasks will be automation executed by `git`.

 - **Plugin-based**
 - **Simple**